elementary/press-kit/README.md

 # press-kit

-Official elementary OS 8.0 Press Kit
+Official elementary OS 8.1 Press Kit

 ![Screenshot](8-0.png)

 Screenshots are taken at 2× scaling for HiDPI.
-If there's something missing or you'd like more information, please reply to your OS 8.0 announcement email or send an email to press@elementary.io.
+If there's something missing or you'd like more information, please reply to your OS 8.1 announcement email or send an email to press@elementary.io.

+A summarized version of our release notes is also available [here](Release%20Notes%20Summary.md)

 Additional resources: